How to upload my website to hosting (FTP)

 • Open FileZilla and fill in the connection fields:

-• Host: Web IP (shown in Hosting Information)
+• Host: Web IP (shown in the Hosting Information)

 • Username: your_FTP_username